matrix-org/sygnal/README.md

 - the `project_id` parameter to contain the `Project ID`, which can be acquired from Firebase Console at:
   `https://console.cloud.google.com/project/<PROJECT NAME>/settings/general/`

+API v1 also expects one of the following to be configured:
 - the [Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) configured on the local system.
   This can point to a service account file which can be acquired from Firebase Console at:
   `https://console.firebase.google.com/project/<PROJECT NAME>/settings/serviceaccounts/adminsdk`

+  **OR..**

+- the `service_account_file` config parameter to contain the path to the service account file

+It is recommended to use the application default credentials method to acquire google credentials.

 Using an HTTP Proxy for outbound traffic
 ----------------------------------------